rrandriamana/poppy-docs/en/getting-started/program-the-robot.md

 ## Through the REST API

-On top of the Snap_!_ and Python options, we wanted to provide another way of accessing and controlling your robot from any device or language.
+On top of the Snap_!_, Scratch and Python options, we wanted to provide another way of accessing and controlling your robot from any device or language.
 Poppy robots are providing a REST API.
 The most important features of the robot can be access through HTTP GET/POST requests.

 From a more practical point of view, this allows you to: